Find Your Perfect School

 Pharmacy technicians assist pharmacists in interacting with consumers and selling medicines.
 These specialists collect patient data, count tablets, measure liquid drugs, and create formulations.
 They may also have administrative responsibilities.

-According to the Bureau of Labor Statistics, job opportunities for pharmacy technicians will grow 4 percent from 2020 to 2030.
+According to the Bureau of Labor Statistics, job opportunities for pharmacy technicians will grow 6% from 2022 to 2032.

 Phlebotomists are medical experts who draw blood for various reasons, including donations, lab tests, and transfusions.
 Although most blood is drawn from veins, phlebotomists must also be able to draw blood from capillaries.